 And what if — heaven forbid — you decide to change the price of a product or upload a new product image?
 Then you have to go through the whole rigamarole once again.

 Thankfully, ecomdash’s multichannel listing tool does all the heavy lifting for you.
-Just like stock levels and shipping concerns, our software integrates with all your channels so you can handle everything in one place — and you only have to do it once.
+Just like stock levels and shipping concerns, our software integrates with all your channels so you can handle everything in one place.

 Takeaway: Your Lowest Paid Employee

 Another viable solution to all these problems is to hire one or more channel managers.
 They’ll handle all the busy work for you: updating inventory levels, printing shipping labels, inputting tracking info, and listing products.
 But that kind of assistance doesn’t come cheap!
 All things considered, subscribing to ecomdash is the most affordable option — and because it’s automated, you never have to deal with human error or clashing personalities.
 Even compared to other inventory software, ecomdash proves it’s as economical as it is effective.

 Section 3: Inventory Software Checklist

 Want inventory management software that does it all?
 Read this checklist to see if your ecommerce software goes above and beyond, or just falls flat.